The Chlamydia rate in the States 2019 - source CDC

 How Can You Protect Yourself From Contracting STDs?

-The best part of treating STDs is that syphilis, gonorrhea, and Chlamydia is all quite easy to detect, and all these STDs are still curable.
+The best part of treating STDs is that syphilis, gonorrhea, and Chlamydia are all quite easy to detect, and all these STDs are still curable.
 Other than using condoms during sex, one other thing you can do to protect yourself is to get screened for STDs regularly, which should be at least once a year.
-It does not matter if you are in a monogamous relationship – you must still get yourself tested for STDs!
+It does not matter if you are in a monogamous relationship – you should still get yourself tested for STDs.

 The recent guidelines from CDC do not recommend getting screened yearly unless you are under 25 or have specific risk factors, but both doctors disagree with this and are very much in favor of yearly STD screening.

-If you do not get detailed screening, you would never get to know if you or your partner has STDs with no symptoms showing up ever.
-In the view that STDs are on a rise, proper screening should take on the utmost significance to ensure early diagnoses and timely treatment.
+If you do not get detailed screening, you would never get to know if you or your partner has a STD with no symptoms showing up ever.
+Considering the fact that STDs are getting more common, proper screening should be a high priority to ensure early diagnoses and timely treatment.

 What If You Contract An STD?

-Last but not least, if you contract an STD, do not panic at all!
-Make sure you get it treated immediately and follow up with your physician to ensure you are completely cured before you find yourself a new partner(s) or want to resume sexual activity with the last one.
-Make sure to follow the instructions, and you surely be able to keep away from STDs.
+Last but not least, if you contract an STD, do not panic.
+Make sure you get it treated immediately and follow up with your physician to ensure you are completely cured before you find yourself a new partner(s) or want to resume sexual activity.
+Make sure to follow your doctor's instructions.